Welcome to today's edition of the Rush 24-7 podcast.

 I mean, I got bombarded.

-It's a shame one of the tried and true virtues.
+It's a shame, one of the tried and true virtues.

 Manners, politeness seem to always get a person in trouble.

-Have you ever noticed that the virtues of manners and politeness can get you into trouble?
+The virtues of manners and politeness can get you into trouble.

 Anyway, so back to the political piece here.

-Uh And it's it's written by Jonathan Martin.
+And it's written by Jonathan Martin.

 Doesn't even show up under Martin.